numanijaz/steuerid/README.md

 ### Testing

-Execute `pytest` to run the unit tests.
+Execute `pytest` to run the unit tests:

 ```bash
 pytest